andis-sprinkis/tparts/README.md

 Requires `awk`, `find` in a typical \*nix shell environment.

-To build the example project from it's source files in `./site` into the output directory `./dist`, run the command
+To build the example project from it's source files in `./site` into the output directory `./dist`, run
 ```bash
 ./tparts ./site ./dist
 ```